ucsb-gradescope-tools/jest-autograder/README.md

 Main idea: Student code is tested by copying their `src/main` directory to an existing maven project (located at `staging/`) with instructor unit tests and running `mvn test` to grade the student's code.

 ## File structure:
-- `build_error_results.py` - Used as a helper to write error messages to a results.json file from the main `run_autograder` script
-- `make_autograder` - Zips only the essential autograder files, leaving out any sample solutions or other files
 - `staging/` - The maven project used to run tests.
 Student code will be copied into `src/main` and the instructor will configure the pom.xml and `src/test` classes
 - `localautograder/` - `run_autograder` automatically looks here instead of `/autograder/` when the script is run on a dev machine.
 No configuration is necessary for this to work.
     - `localautograder/submission` = `/autograder/submission`
     - `localautograder/results` = `/autograder/results`
+- `tools/` - Contains some useful tools
+    - `build_error_results.py` - Used as a helper to write error messages to a results.json file from the main `run_autograder` script
+    - `make_autograder` - Zips only the essential autograder files, leaving out any sample solutions or other files

 # Setting Up a Gradescope Maven Project